ParticularLabs/RoutingVisualization/README.md

 This experiment demonstrates one method we could use to fulfill this request.

 This is an example of the type of visualization we are able to create with this tool.
-Click the image to download a copy of the diagram that you cna open and manipulate in Visual Studio.
+Click the image to download a copy of the diagram that you can open and manipulate in Visual Studio.

 [![Showcase sample rout graph](./sample/video-store-route-graph.PNG)](./sample/video-store-route-graph.zip)